TitoMoi/servihelper/DEVELOPER.md

 - Provide an universal app to create and share assignments on Windows, Mac and Linux.
 - Web app is not possible today as it needs access to the filesystem to be free.
-- 1 repository of code for all 3 platforms.
+- 1 repository of code for all 3 platforms _(windows, apple, linux)_
-- Provide free development cost _(no apple id)_ free distribution _(github)_ free use and colaboration mechanism between diferent assignment actors without middleware servers _(import and export)_ this comes at a cost, the user must download new versions instead of auto updating.
+- It's provided with free development cost _(no apple id)_ with free distribution _(github)_ free use and free colaboration between diferent administrator actors using the function of import and export
+- The administrator user must download new versions when they are available and work all together with the same version.
-- Be accessible in as many languages as possible.
+- Be accessible and provided in as many languages as possible.

 ## Language